yuriy-chumak/ol/README.md

 Ol implements an extended subset of the R<sup>7</sup>RS Scheme ([PDF](https://small.r7rs.org/attachment/r7rs.pdf)), including but not limited to some SRFIs.
-It is tiny (~ 64KB), embeddable, and cross-platform;  provides a portable, high-level interface to call code written in another language (c, python, lua, etc).
+It is tiny (~ 64KB), embeddable, and cross-platform.
+Provides a portable, high-level interface to call code written in another language (C, Python, Lua, etc).
 You can call native OS functions directly from your Ol program.

 You can use Ol on Linux, Windows, macOS, Android, Chromebook*,